Tranquility2/onepy/README.md

 # onepy
-This was a testing project to try and get a single file python workable using http://nuitka.net/
+This was a testing project to try and get a single file python workable using http://nuitka.net/ For Windows, Linux & OSX

+Current Status:
+* Linux - working (see comment)
+* Windows - working
+* OSX - no standalone in Nuitka

 For Linux I think a better alternative will be the "AppImage distributions of Python"
 https://github.com/niess/python-appimage